Contact Us

 3. When you simply don't have the features you need.

-6. When the pricing falls in line with your budget.
+6. When the pricing aligns with your budget.

-1. If you are a small company below $10 million in annual revenue, NetSuite is probably not the best fit for you yet.
-In this case, I think that Zoho, Xero, and Quickbooks will be the most cost-effective software.
+1. If your company has annual revenue below $10 million, NetSuite may not be the best fit for you yet.
+In this case, I think that Zoho, Xero, and QuickBooks will be the most cost-effective software.
 However, if you are positioning yourself for amazing growth, then NetSuite might still be the software of choice.

 2. When you don't have the budget for new implementation or licensing costs.

 3. If you have annual revenue between $10-$20 million but expect to remain stagnant in revenue for a long period of time, and your existing platform handles what you need now.
-No need to change platforms if it handles your needs and you can predict that your business won't need a scalable option.
-It sounds silly because everyone wants massive growth, but it is important to be realistic about your market share and barriers to gain more of it.
+There's no need to change platforms if it meets your needs and you can predict that your business won't require a scalable option.
+It sounds silly because everyone wants massive growth, but it is crucial to be realistic about your market share and the barriers to gaining more of it.

 .